rodmcnew/layerganza/README.md

 );

 //Train the model
-var trainingSets = [//Outputs: [XOR, OR, AND, GreaterThan, LessThan, NotBoth]
+let trainingSets = [//Outputs: [XOR, OR, AND, GreaterThan, LessThan, NotBoth]
     [[0, 0], [0, 0, 0, 0, 0, 1]],
     [[0, 1], [1, 1, 0, 0, 1, 0]],
     [[1, 0], [1, 1, 0, 1, 0, 0]],